 For drinks, I love to hit up either a jazz bar or a dive bar around Bowery.
 Smalls, Home Sweet Home, and the 169 Bar will never go out of NYC style.
 For a fancier feel, this neighborhood also has its fair share of speakeasies such as Nitecap, Beauty and Essex, or Attaboy.

 There are tons of sites to explore in Brooklyn, Queens, and the Bronx.
 Plus it’ll give you a relaxing break from the hustle and bustle of city center streets, which let’s face it can become exhausting.

-Some of my all time favorite spots happen to be in BK in particular.
+Some of my all time favourite spots happen to be in BK in particular.
 An abbreviated list would include shopping until you drop in Williamsburg, going on a seaside ride at Coney Island, catching a live music show in Bushwick, enjoying a lovely stroll (and people watching) at Prospect Park, and chowing down at all the trendiest eateries in Greenpoint.

-Last Updated 26 July 2022
+Last Updated 16 December 2022